ncm/nytm-spelling-bee/README.md

 It does depend on a runtime character set with contiguous alphabetic characters, and, by default, a ```/usr/share/dict/words``` file in the right place.

+The Rust version of the program runs, on Intel Westmere, about 50% slower that the C++ version; on Haswell, 25% faster.
+This reveals more about bugs in Haswell than about the speed of Rust code.